BioBoost/course-object-oriented-programming-with-cpp/06_pointers/readme.md

 Passing data to functions via pointers is often applied in the following situations:

 * to allow the function to alter the actual value of the passed arguments
-* to be able to return more than one value from a function (this is often used in C, less required in C++ as there we can use data objects)
+* to be able to return more than one value from a function (this is often used in C, less required in C++ as one can use data objects in this case)
 * performance wise it is often done to pass larger and more complex objects (less memory usage)
 * to pass an array to a function

-Remember the `swap()` example from the "Functions" chapter.
-To get this to work we can actually use pointers to integers:
+Remember the `swap()` function from the "Introduction to C++" chapter.
+To get this to work one can actually use pointers to integers:

 ```c++
 #include <iostream>